DataDog/datadog-agent-buildimages/windows/README.md

 # Building on Windows

-This part of the repo contains the Dockerfile of the image used to build Windows container which will be used to build Agent for Windows platform
+This part of the repo contains the Dockerfile of the image used to build Windows container which will be used to build Datadog Agent for Windows.

 ## [Experimental] Converting Dockerfile to Powershell script